alexlaverty/alexlaverty.github.io_20220810/_posts/2022-05-01-manly-beach-reddit-bot-python.md

   laverty
   ]
 image:
-  src: /assets/img/underwater/thumbnail.png
+  src: /assets/img/reddit-bot/thumbnail.png
-  alt: Davinci Resolve
+  alt: Manly Beach Reddit Bot
-hide_thumbnail: True
+hide_thumbnail: False
 ---

 I was surfing Reddit and realised there wasn't a Manly Beach subreddit, so I decided to create one :